miramar-labs/miramar-labs.github.io/_posts/2021-03-21-cuda-torch-extendion.markdown

 But GPUs *do* have that many threads!
 So what we can do is take advantage of them by running a kernel function that does the addition on the GPU:

-Here is our vector addition function written as a C++ template function in CUDA:
+Here is the vector addition function written as a C++ template function in CUDA:
 ```c++
 template <typename T>
 __global__ void sum(T *a, T *b, T *c, int N) {